We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Older adults, vegetarians, and vegans may be at

 Some athletes take vitamin B-12 supplements to boost their performance.
-However, research does not indicate that B-12 increases sports performance or endurance in people who have no deficiency.
+However,

 Asking a doctor about a potential deficiency and maintaining good levels of vitamin B-12 may help a person treat low energy that is due to a deficiency.